ashutoshmjain/gita/src/thought.md

 <div style="padding-left:40px;font-size:0.9em;">

-The idea of writable script [^transcription] was to `Mahabharata`, the way a programming language is to an operating [^c] system. `Sanskrit` transcription fructified alongside the epic, the way C programming language came into shape alongside development of Unix.
+The idea of writable script [^transcription] was to `Mahabharata`, the way a programming language is to an operating [^c] system.
+The way C programming language came into shape alongside development of Unix, `Sanskrit` transcription fructified alongside the epic.
 The after impacts also seem pretty similar.
 Just as digital information transformed every aspect of modern life - personal, social or business - and is now redefining  the very foundation of value exchange ; the written information rewired then existing social, political and fiscal fabric.
 First multilateral [^multi] economic system (based on gold) emerged atop existing method of value exchange - "one on one" barter.
 Power structures reconfigured themselves.
 Kingdoms had to capitulate to figure out new methods of taxation.

 Just like our migration to the digital word, the groundwork [^groundwork] for that  shift started much earlier.
 It was the work of many giant generations building over previous.
 The most important piece, however, was finding a purpose to scribe -  a root reference narrative that would span ages without losing its luster and relevance.
 No one could fathom to what avail, but the cause appeared worth dedicating many lives.
 Thousands of scribes would spend millions of hours just to copy, rewrite and improve `Mahabharata`,  just as Unix morphed into BSDs, Solaris, AIX, HP-UX, Minix, Linux and Android and many more including countless variants of each.